 Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.
 Getting rid of mice in your home is no easy task, that’s for sure!
+You need to learn what mice can and cannot do.
+In this post, we are going to take a look at what mice can climb.

 Given their small bodies, mice can easily find their way around the house.
 Mice can squeeze into very small spaces which means that the extent of the damage they can cause is quite vast.